Top Software Courses List for Beginners: Start Your IT Career

 Global Job Opportunities

-High technology skilled employees are searched everywhere, but the demand for such employees has increased to a very high level in.
-Such industries in the mentioned countries, urging the tech professionals to relocate, and also causing the salary to be much higher than the average paid for the country.
+High technology skilled employees are searched everywhere, but the demand for such employees has increased to a very high level.
+Industries in various countries are urging tech professionals to relocate, causing salaries to be much higher than the average paid for the country.
 However, there is no need to constantly move to foreign countries as the world is operating in the field of collaboration with telecommuting.

 Success Stories: From Learner to Developer

-These are the journeys of the learners who initially had little or no tech knowledge but, after receiving the proper guidance, ended up in successful roles at leading companies.
-Below is a glance at how they made their dreams come true:
+These are the journeys of learners who initially had little or no tech knowledge but, after receiving proper guidance, ended up in successful roles at leading companies.

-1. Anuj Dhanuka, by no means, gave up his long-held dream of becoming a software developer, although he was a Mechanical Engineer.
-To prove that, after joining NxtWave, Anuj who was a late graduate, remained steady and diligent in his learning.
+Anuj Dhanuka never gave up his long-held dream of becoming a software developer, although he was a Mechanical Engineer.
+After joining NxtWave, Anuj remained steady and diligent in his learning.
 His willpower brought him a Frontend Developer role at Thechefkart with a salary of ₹4 LPA.
-Anuj's triumph is a vivid illustration of how even the most distant non-tech graduates can achieve their career goals through NxtWave’s well-planned method.
+Anuj's triumph is a vivid illustration of how even the most distant non-tech graduates can achieve their career goals through NxtWave's well-planned method.

-2. Veerababu Teki, a non-tech M.Sc. degree holder, had the experience of facing many doors closed in the tech industry in front of his face.
-After he joined NxtWave, he started learning from scratch and he was very devoted to his skill improvement.
+Veerababu Teki, a non-tech M.Sc. degree holder, had the experience of facing many doors closed in the tech industry.
+After he joined NxtWave, he started learning from scratch and was very devoted to his skill improvement.
 Veerababu's hard work paid off when he became a Trainee Oracle CPQ at LovasIT, earning a salary of ₹6.5 LPA.
-His narrative is proof that one break-in tech industry can get into by adopting the right mentality and training irrespective of background.
+His narrative is proof that one can break into the tech industry by adopting the right mentality and training irrespective of background.

-3. Mahesh Babu Garnepudi, a B Tech graduate, was late to start his tech journey with most of the others, yet it was the help and guidance of NxtWave that kept him going.
+Mahesh Babu Garnepudi, a B Tech graduate, was late to start his tech journey compared to others, yet it was the help and guidance of NxtWave that kept him going.
 By following a strict curriculum and putting in hard work regularly, Mahesh got a Web Developer position at DigitalTrust Technologies with a salary of ₹5.2 LPA.
-Mahesh’s rise to prominence is a shining example of how, with proper assistance, anyone can start a successful career in tech, no matter when they decide to take their first step.
+Mahesh's rise to prominence is a shining example of how, with proper assistance, anyone can start a successful career in tech, no matter when they decide to take their first step.

-4. With 8 years of experience at Capgemini, Sai Avinash Gummadi got to see that to be able to keep up with the tech world, he would need to sharpen his skills.
-Though he was initially not very consistent, he was able to strengthen his technical knowledge due to NxtWave’s interactive curriculum and one-to-one guidance, which is what helped him get a position as an Oracle CPQ Trainee at LovasIT with a salary of ₹6.5 LPA.
+With 8 years of experience at Capgemini, Sai Avinash Gummadi realized that to keep up with the tech world, he would need to sharpen his skills.
+Though he was initially not very consistent, he was able to strengthen his technical knowledge due to NxtWave's interactive curriculum and one-to-one guidance, which helped him get a position as an Oracle CPQ Trainee at LovasIT with a salary of ₹6.5 LPA.
 His narrative is a silent advocate for the necessity of lifelong learning and the huge benefit that comes from constantly upgrading your skills.

 Additional Learning Resources